LukeHebert/covid19_owid_cartograms/README.md

-# covid19_owid_cartograms
+# Repo Overview
-R scripts that generate indexed PNGs that, when combined, create a video displaying some preventative measure as country color and some health outcome as country size, all over time.
+R script that generates indexed PNGs that, when combined, create a video displaying some preventative measure as country color and some health outcome as country size, all over time.
+The goal is to quickly display the relationship between COVID prevention measures and outcomes in a visually intuitive way.

 # See videos for example output: